zenfish/iTor/README.md

     - lots

-    - properly deal with CIDRs that Tor shouldn't be seeing (e.g. 10/8, etc.)
+    - presumably/properly deal with CIDRs that Tor shouldn't be seeing (e.g. 10/8, etc.)